TxmszLou/renko/notes/opengl.md

 dst = GL_ONE_MINUS_SRC_ALPHA -> f_dest = 1 - alpha comp of dest

 result = src * f_src + dest * f_dest

+# Projection
+A matrix to project the vertices in 3D to the window.
+2D: orthographic projection (usually)
+3D: perspective projection (usually)

+Map onto the standard view [-1,1] x [-1,1] x [-1,1]

+# MVP (model view projection)
+each is a 4x4 matrix -> opengl: projection * view * model
+(due to column major matrix)

+view matrix (imatrix): view of the camera, position + orientation model matrix: transformation of the model